vietphan90vn/poe2-trade-copy-item-chrome-extension/README.md

 # PoE2 Trade Item Copy Chrome Extension

-This is a Chrome extension support to copy Items from Path Of Exile 2 Trade page to clipboard The item can be paste to Path of building
+This Chrome extension allows users to copy item details from the Path of Exile 2 trade page to the clipboard.
+The copied item data can then be pasted into Path of Building.

+## Note
+The source code in this project was generated with the assistance of GitHub Copilot - GPT-4 under my instruction.

 ## How to Run